-Google Docs is one of the productivity applications that’s included with free consumer Gmail and with Google Workspace.
+Google Docs is one of the productivity applications that’s included with free consumer Gmail and Google Workspace.

 Technically, files are stored in pieces across different Google data centers.